table-mountain-hema/table-mountain-hema.github.io/_pages/events.md

 permalink: /events
 layout: page
 excerpt: We have a number of events through out the year.
 All are welcome to join us on our Open Days to get a taste and sense of what we do.
 Please contact us to book your place in the Open day session!
-highlight: Our next fencing open day is on the 31st of January 2023.
-Our next HEMA open day is on the 1st of February.
+highlight: Our next fencing open day is on the 11th April 2023.
+Our next HEMA open day is on the 12th April 2023.
 Please contact David to book your spot!
 image: events.jpg
 background-image: fencing_banner.jpg
 ---